xcp-ng/xcp-ng-org/docs/storage.md

 As XCP-ng will handle everything for you, be aware that the device or partition will be formatted.

 * Don't create a SR over a device or partition that contains important data.
 * If you want to attach an existing SR to your pool, don't create a new local SR over it, else your virtual disks will be deleted.
-Instead, use the `xe sr-attach` command.
+Instead, use the `sr-introduce` command.
+Further explanation can be found here: https://support.citrix.com/article/CTX121896/how-to-introduce-a-local-storage-repository-in-xenserver
 :::

 In [Xen Orchestra](management.md#xen-orchestra):